-Accounting Standards Recently Add ppted Standard Guidance Timing and Financial Statement Impact Investments - Equity Method and Joint Ventures: Accounting for Investments in Tax Credit Structures Using the Proportional Amortization Method Issued March 2023 proportional amortization method of accounting to tax credit investments beyond low-income-housing tax credit investments, when certain conditions Adopted under the modified retrospective method on January 1, 2024, which resulted in an insignificant decrease to retained earnings.
+Accounting Standards Recently Adopted Standard Guidance Timing and Financial Statement Impact Investments - Equity Method and Joint Ventures: Accounting for Investments in Tax Credit Structures Using the Proportional Amortization Method Issued March 2023 investments, when certain conditions are met.
+Adopted under the modified retrospective method on January 1, 2024, which resulted in an insignificant decrease to retained earnings.
 Adoption did not have a significant impact on our results of operations, financial position, regulatory risk-based capital, or on our operational processes, controls and governance in support of the new guidance.
-Accounting Standards Recently Issued but Not Yet Adopted Standard Guidance Timing and Financial Statement Impact Segment Reporting: Improvements to Reportable Segment Disclosures Issued November 2023 expense categories and amounts that are regularly provided to the chief operating decision maker, as well as disclosure of the aggregate amount Effective beginning with our Annual Report on Form 10-K for the year ending December 31, 2024, and effective for interim reporting periods beginning in 2025.
+Accounting Standards Recently Issue - Standard Guidance Timing and Financial Statement Impact Segment Reporting: Improvements to Reportable Segment Disclosures Issued November 2023 Requires interim and annual disclosure of significant segment expense categories and amounts that are regularly provided to the chief operating decision maker, as well as disclosure of the aggregate amount and description of other segment items beyond significant segment expenses.
+Effective beginning with our Annual Report on Form 10-K for the year ending December 31, 2024, and effective for interim reporting periods beginning in 2025.
 Early adoption is permitted, although we do not plan to early adopt.
 Adoption will result in expanded disclosures for our single reportable segment but is not expected to have a significant impact on our financial reporting, or on our operational processes, controls and governance in support of the new guidance.
-Income Taxes: Improvements to Income Tax Disclosures Issued December 2023 reconciliation and income taxes paid information, as well as other changes intended to enhance the transparency and decision-usefulness of income tax disclosures.
-Effective beginning with our Annual Report on Form 10-K for the year ending December 31, 2025.
+Income Taxes: Improvements to Income Tax Disclosures Issued December 2023 reconciliation and income taxes paid information, as well as other changes intended to enhance the transparency Effective beginning with our Annual Report on Form 10-K for the year ending December 31, 2025.
 Early adoption is permitted, although we do not plan to early adopt.
-Adoption will require enhancements to our income tax disclosures but is no expected to have a significant impact on our financial reporting, or on our operational processes, controls and governance in support of the new guidance.
+Adoption will require enhancements to our income tax disclosures but is not expected to have a significant impact on our financial reporting, or on our operational processes, controls and governance in support of the new guidance.